gianlucabianco/slipscream/README.md

 # 🚗 💨 💨 SLIPSCREAM 🚗 💨 💨

-I recently fell in love with a retro game inspired racing car named [Slipstream](https://slipstre.am/).
+I recently fell in love with a retro-inspired racing car game named [Slipstream](https://slipstre.am/).

-Retrogaming is one of my passions, and I'm fascinated by how engineers could develop so great games with so low hardware resources.
+Retrogaming is one of my passions, and I'm fascinated by how engineers had develop so great games with so low hardware resources.

-So let's try to do something similar with a game that is not a game.
+So let's try to do something similar with a simple game to better try to understand these challenges!

-This project is my first attempt to messing up with C# with the savy guidance of one of the best C# developers in the world: [@rodolfotedeschi](https://github.com/rodolfotedeschi).
+This project is my first attempt at messing up with C# with the wise guidance of one of the best C# developers in the world: [@rodolfotedeschi](https://github.com/rodolfotedeschi).

 ---